Skip to main content

 b.
 Advances must be repaid or reconciled within fifteen (15) working days after return from a trip.
 Failure to account for cash advances may result in the full amount of the advance being deducted from the employee’s future reimbursements and/or paychecks.

-4.5 University Purchasing Card (P-Card)
+4.5 University Purchasing Card (P-Card) or University Corporate Travel Card

 4.6 Personal Travel in Conjunction with Business Travel

 a.
-When personal travel is scheduled in conjunction with business travel only the business-related portion of the expenses may be paid with the P-Card.
+When personal travel is scheduled in conjunction with business travel, only the business-related portion of the expenses may be paid with the P-Card or Corporate Travel Card.
 All Personal Expenses must be paid with personal funds.
-Any expenses that combine business and Personal Expenses and cannot be easily separated must be paid with personal funds and the business portion reimbursed after the trip is complete.
+Airfare and other expenses such as parking and car rental where the personal portion of the expense cannot be easily separated, must be paid with personal funds, and the business portion calculated and reimbursed upon the completion of the trip.

-• All other business-related expenses may be paid with a P-card such as registration and ground transportation if the expense is one hundred percent (100%) business related.
+c.
+All other business-related expenses, such as registration and ground transportation if the expense is one hundred percent (100%) business related, may be paid with a P-card or Corporate Travel Card

-b.
-At the time travel authorization is requested, a complete itinerary of the business portion of the trip is required, along with a statement of the beginning and end time of the personal portion of the trip.
+d.
+When travel authorization is requested, a complete itinerary of the business portion of the trip is required, along with a statement of the beginning and end time of the personal portion of the trip.

 4.7 Air Travel

 b.
-In accordance with the Fly America Act of 1974, U.S. flag air carriers or shippers must be used when traveling or shipping items and the costs are charged to a federally funded sponsored project.
-Exceptions apply, including Open Skies, which allows for use of air carriers from countries who have transportation agreements with the U.S. government – consult with the Office of Sponsored Programs for details.
+In accordance with the Fly America Act of 1974, U.S. flag air carriers or shippers must be used when traveling or shipping items, and the costs are charged to a federally funded sponsored project.

 4.8 Foreign Travel

-b.
+c.
 The foreign travel per diem allowance (FTPDA) is based on the most current publications of U.S. Department of State maximum travel per diem allowances for foreign areas.

 • The daily FTPDA will be one hundred percent (100%) of the listed Meals and Incidental Expenses (M & IE) rate.

-• The FTPDA is intended to cover the costs of meals at adequate, suitable and moderately priced facilities as well as mandatory service charges, taxes, laundry and dry cleaning.
+• The FTPDA is intended to cover the costs of meals at adequate, suitable, and moderately priced facilities as well as mandatory service charges, taxes, laundry, and dry cleaning.

 4.9 Lodging